leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 for the optimization process of **Classifier** problem should be calculated.
 In this tutorial, we adopt *implicit differentiation with finite difference (a.k.a.
 DARTS)* as a best-response Jacobian calculation algorithm.
-Furthermore, since **Classifier** is the lower-level problem, we only need to specify how many steps we want to unroll before updating the upper-level **Reweight** problem.
+Furthermore, since **Classifier** is the lower-level problem, we need to specify how many steps we want to unroll before updating the upper-level **Reweight** problem.
 We choose the simplest one-step unrolling for our example.
 All of these can be easily specified with ``Config``.